NefariousNiru/Datasets-API/README.md

 # What's Included?
 - Job Titles: Explore a dataset containing a comprehensive list of job titles across different industries.
 Contains 55k+ entries.
 Source link - https://www.onetcenter.org/database.html#all-files.
 Combination of Alternate and Occupational titles, removing duplicates.

-- Food Items: Explore a food list focussed mainly on Indian food, but also contains famous International Food.
+- Food Items: Explore a food list focussed mainly on Indian 🇮🇳  food, but also contains famous International Food.
 800+ entries.
 Source - Scraped from Wikipedia

-- Indian Colleges and Universities: A list of Indian Colleges and Universities.
+- Indian Colleges and Universities 🇮🇳 🇮🇳: A list of Indian Colleges and Universities.
 Source link - https://data.gov.in/catalog/institutions-aishe-survey

 This repository provides scripts for collecting various data related to India in JSON and SQL formats.

 # Target Audience?

-Developers & Data Scientists working with Indian data.
+- Developers & Data Scientists working with Indian data.
-Researchers & Analysts interested in Indian jobs, food, or education.
+- Researchers & Analysts interested in Indian jobs, food, or education.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------